Stingers: episode guide

 Tuesday, July 06, 1999

-The Unit pull off a successful cocaine bust, leaving drug lord, Bryce Forbes, wanting revenge.
-Acting on information supplied by Forbes' lover, Heather, Stone is sent undercover to infiltrate the drug lord's operation.
-When Church discovers nthat Stone is being tailed by someone linked to Forbes, the Unit realise the danger to Stone and winder if indeed he is being double crossed.
+The Unit pulls off a successful cocaine bust leaving drug lord Justin Forbes wanting revenge.
+Acting on information supplied by Forbes' lover, Heather, Stone is sent undercover to infiltrate Forbes's operation.
+When Church discovers that Stone is being tailed by someone linked to Forbes, the Unit realise the danger to Stone and wonder if he himself has been double-crossed.

-Guest stars: Peter Feeney as Justin Forbes, Miles Paras as Heather Lee, Peter Finlay as John Burgess, Justin Lehmann as Simon Bundy, Tim Sullivan as Ritchie, Barry Main as Tom Chambers, Tony Nardella as Dennis Norton, Craig Macdonald as Stan Mullins, Les Toth as Alwin Thorpe, John Carmody as Drug Squad, Grant Southam as Drug Squad, Mark McDougall as Drug Squad, Gareth Mclean as Party Girl, Caprice Lillie as Party Girl
+Guest starring: Peter Feeney as Justin Forbes, Miles Paras as Heather Lee, Peter Finlay as John Burgess, Justin Lehmann as Simon Bundy, Tim Sullivan as Ritchie, Barry Main as Tom Chambers, Tony Nardella as Dennis Norton, Craig MacDonald as Stan Mullins, Les Toth as Alwin Thorpe, John Carmody as Drug Squad, Grant Southam as Drug Squad, Mark McDougall as Drug Squad, Gareth McLean as Party Girl, Caprice Lillie as Party Girl; Stunt Performers: Szumai Anderson, Rick Tonna, Reg Roordink, Lance Anderson

 Finders Keepers